-Sand reported eleven findings related to the receipt and expenditure of taxpayer funds.
-They are found on pages 73 through 85 of this report.
-The findings address issues such as a lack of segregation of duties, material amounts of receivables, payables and capital asset additions not recorded in the District's financial statements, expenditures exceeding budgeted amounts and lack of approval and insufficient documentation maintained for disbursements.
-Sand provided the District with recommendations to address each of the findings.
+Sand reported nine findings related to the receipt and expenditure of taxpayer funds and two findings related to the Early Childhood Iowa Area Board (Early Childhood Board) for which the District acts as fiscal agent.
+They are found on pages 78 through 87 of this report.
+The findings address issues such as a lack of segregation of duties, material amounts of receivables, payables and capital asset additions not recorded in the District's financial statements and expenditures exceeding budgeted amounts.
+Sand provided the District and the Early Childhood Board with recommendations to address each of the findings.

-The Community School District's Board of Education has a fiduciary responsibility to provide oversight of the Community School District's operations and financial transactions.
+Six of the eleven findings discussed above which relate to the District and one finding related to the Early Childhood Board are repeated from the prior year.
+The Community School District's Board of Education and management of the Early Childhood Board have a fiduciary responsibility to provide oversight of the Community School District's and the Early Childhood Board's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.

-(NOTE to CPAs: Include significant findings, including material weaknesses, significant noncompliance and all Federal findings.
+(NOTE to CPAs: Include significant findings, including material weaknesses, significant non-compliance and all Federal findings.
 Auditor judgement should be used to determine which significant deficiencies reported under Government Auditing Standards, if any, should be included.)